canonical/lxd/doc/reference/storage_dir.md

 (storage-dir)=
 # Directory - `dir`

+The directory storage driver is a basic backend that stores its data in a standard file and directory structure.
+This driver is quick to set up and allows inspecting the files directly on the disk, which can be convenient for testing.
+However, LXD operations are {ref}`not optimized <storage-drivers-features>` for this driver.

 ## `dir` driver in LXD

  - While this backend is fully functional, it's also much slower than